Online reputation management is the use of multiple strategies to influence and improve the online perception of your brand.

 Dentists Reputation Management

 Dental reputation management is the key to bringing in more patients.
-In fact, survey data reveals that 87 percent of U.S. respondents view online reviews as a trusted recommendation source for dentists.
+In fact, survey data reveals that 87% of U.S. respondents view reviews as a trusted recommendation source for dentists.

 The first steps to getting a healthy dental reputation management is to distribute patient surveys, which can show any crucial issues in your dental operation.
 With those changes made, you can then start asking patients to write reviews about the practice on multiple review sites (where you claimed your listing) or even on your own website.